EthanMcBloxxer/ethanmcbloxxer.github.io/published/luau-documentation.md

 return exports
 ```

-and some even utilize Metatables.
+and some even utilize Metatables or Methods.

 Another thing to note is that code inside of the ModuleScript will be ran.
 Functions inside of them don't run automatically (as functions don't run without being called), so you can make code inside of the ModuleScript run on calling: